 The second-oldest national park in the world, the Royal National Park is the oldest national park in Australia.
 Dependent upon what source you use, some claim the oldest is in Mongolia, dating back centuries and others claim that Yellowstone National Park in the USA is the oldest.
 The National Park as it was originally named was proclaimed on 26 April 1879, and became the Royal National Park upon a visit form Queen Elizabeth in 1955.

-I have seen photos for many years and had a desire to go.
+I have seen photos for many years and had a deep desire to visit.
 I noticed this summer in particular that the Figure of 8 pools have been an Instagram sensation.
 It wasn’t however the Figure 8 pools that attracted me but the Coastal Track with its panoramic clifftop sections and variations in heathland scrub and eucalyptus forests.
 I would have loved to walk the entire 26 km and camp overnight but it would take half a week or more with an 8 year old and a 2 year old.
 Instead I etched out chunks of the walk to do in pieces and as it turned out was for the better.

 We booked a house in Bundeena.
 There is not a lot of choice as it is limited by the surrounding park and most houses are not available to rent but it was spacious enough in a private part of town that was peaceful when the local Bowlo was not in full swing.
 (Across the road from our house) We have a covered deck and a BBQ for carefree and easy meals.
 It was a lovely escape for the long break over Easter.
 It was not cheap – the equivalent of what we pay for a summer mansion further up the coast in January but that’s a whole other story.